 Your cholesterol can be checked through a simple blood test which can be through a finger-prick or syringe.
 The test measures for different types of cholesterol and triglycerides, which is another type of blood fat.

-It is important your GP or a suitable expert explains the results to you as sometimes they can be confusing to understand.
+It is important your doctor or a suitable expert explains the results to you as sometimes they can be confusing to understand.

 How to lower cholesterol?